 - Averted in Katawa Shoujo.
 The original illustration has Hanako reacting this way to a Love Confession; in the finished game, though, this doesn't happen.
 She's self-conscious about her scars, but she never directly calls herself ugly or unattractive.

-- Saber from Fate/stay night has serious problems comprehending that anyone could be attracted to her and when finally it gets through to her that Shirou is really interested in her she develops a inferiority complex.
+- Saber from Fate/stay night has serious problems comprehending that anyone could be attracted to her, and when finally it gets through to her that Shirou is really interested in her, she develops an inferiority complex.
 Somewhat justified by her past in which she was posing as a man (and a king) and so no other man ever made a move on her.